The Modern Lake Conroe Home We Couldn’t Find, So We Built It

 We definitely needed more space and our family was expanding.
 With three children under five and one more on the way, we were very quickly outgrowing our 2 bedroom, 1980s starter home in the suburbs.
 But we were also looking for something more specific: a home that felt aligned with the life we were building.

-We wanted spaciousness, natural light, a stronger connection to nature, and more design-forward interiors, and a modern architectural point of view.
+We wanted spaciousness, natural light, a stronger connection to nature, and more design-forward interiors, a modern architectural point of view.
 We wanted a home that felt intentional from the floor plan to the finishes, not a house we would have to spend years trying to renovate to make truly feel like us.

 The challenge was that we could not find it anywhere on the real estate market.